Gorgeous-Patrick/Blog/content/portfolio/EECS494/Project3.md

 ## What makes Cavelit Exciting?

-You mission is to get out of the cave at the end.
+Your mission is to get out of the cave at the end.
 But remember, it is a real cave!
 It is dark, humid and dangerous.
 You might encounter various unexpected dangers such as lava, collapses and spikes.
 YOUR BATTERY IS DYING!
 Hurry up and get out.

 ## PLAY IT!